Pay a fee to request copies of the death record from the office of vital records

 In other states, it’s common for death certificates to become public only after a certain period of time has passed, usually a few decades.
 (The exact time period may vary from state to state.)
 Before that, you need to have a reason to request a copy of someone’s death certificate and proof of your relationship to that person.
-We’ll discuss who can get copies of death certificates next.

 Related article: How to find out if someone died.

 Since a death certificate is legal proof that someone is dead, it can serve many purposes.
 It is especially useful and important document for an executor of the estate to have to settle the deceased’s affairs and begin probate.
 However, the executor is not the only person who might need one.
 Copies of the death certificate required to do any of the following: